-Without modifying my conclusion, I draw to readers' attention that the APRA reporting forms have been prepared for the purpose of fulfilling the trustee's reporting responsibilities of the APRA reporting standards.
+Without modifying my conclusion, I draw to readers' attention that the APRA Annual Return forms have been prepared for the purpose of fulfilling the trustee's reporting responsibilities of the FSCODA Reporting Standards.
 As a result, they may not be suitable for another purpose.
-This report is intended solely for the trustee and APRA (and ASIC where applicable), and should not be distributed to or used by parties other than the trustee and APRA (and ASIC where applicable).
-I disclaim any assumption of responsibility for any reliance on this report, or the APRA reporting forms to which it relates, to any party other than the trustee and APRA (and ASIC where applicable), or for any purpose other than that for which it was prepared.
+This report is intended solely for the trustee's and APRA (and ASIC where applicable), and should not be distributed to or used by parties other than the trustee and APRA (and ASIC where applicable), I disclaim any assumption of responsibility for any reliance on this report, or the APRA Annual Return forms which it relates, to any party other than the trustee and APRA (and ASIC where applicable), or for any purpose other than that for which it was prepared.